cdzombak/thingshub/README.md

 This means you can put global configuration and defaults (eg. `githubLogin`, `tagNamespace`) in `~/.thingshubconfig`, leaving project-specific settings (eg. `repoOwner`, `repoName`, `areaName`, `projectPrefix`) in `your-project-dir/.thingshubconfig`, sort of like using git's configuration system.

-Configuration parameters may additionally be specified on the command line, like `-githubLogic cdzombak`.
+Configuration parameters may additionally be specified on the command line, like `-githubLogin cdzombak`.
 Parameters specified on the command line override those found in any configuration files.

 See [thingshubconfig.example in this distribution](https://github.com/cdzombak/thingshub/blob/master/thingshubconfig.example) for details on the configuration format.